skeeto/skeeto.github.com/_posts/2013-12-30-Emacs-Lisp-Readable-Closures.markdown

 An interesting note here is that, unlike the Common Lisp Object System (CLOS), EIEIO objects are readable by default.
 To Elisp they're just vectors, so of course they print.
-CLOS objects are unreadable without manually defining a print function per class.
+CLOS objects are unreadable without manually defining a print method per class.

 ### Elisp Closures